White House, Democrats trade accusations over stalled coronavirus relief talks

 Trump administration officials urged congressional Democrats on Wednesday to come back to the bargaining table to work out a fifth coronavirus relief bill of slightly more than $1 trillion in aid for schools and small businesses.

 But the two sides appeared nowhere near resuming talks, after Treasury Secretary Steven T. Mnuchin and House Speaker Nancy Pelosi spoke by phone.
-She later accused Mr. Mnuchin of refusing to compromise; he countered that Democrats “have no interest in negotiating.”
+She later accused Mr. Mnuchin of refusing to compromise.
+He countered that Democrats “have no interest in negotiating.”

 President Trump, at an evening news conference at the White House, blasted Democratic leaders for having “abandoned the American people over the simple subject of politics.”